 Here is the area, you want to contour with matte shades.
 You don’t want to bring shimmer to the area, you’re trying to ‘hide’.

-In this particular makeup I applied the lid colours as shown.
-I think you can play with colours here as much as you like!
+In this particular makeup I applied the lid colors as shown.
+I think you can play with colors here as much as you like!
 Even though it’s not that visible when the eye is open, there is room to surprise your audience every time you blink.
-The only important thing here, is to bring the eye shadow high enough, so that some of it shows, when the eye is open.
-Make sure the blend the lid colour to your crease colour, so it looks nice and blended.
+The only important thing here is to bring the eyeshadow high enough, so that some of it shows, when the eye is open.
+Make sure the line between your crease color and lid color is nice and blended.

 Leave the lower lashline light

-If you use a dark shade on your lower lashline, the eye kinda sinks a bit deeper.
-So keep it quite light – or at least lighter than the lid colours.
-But don’t leave it completely bare – applying the same colour on your lower lashline, that you used on your lid and crease, will make the makeup look more put together.
+If you use a dark shade on your lower lashline, the eye sinks a bit deeper.
+So keep it quite light – or at least lighter than the lid colors.
+But don’t leave it completely bare.
+Applying the same color on your lower lashline, that you used on your lid and crease, will make the makeup look more put together.

 + Lashes are important